netxms/netxms-doc/admin/appendix.rst

 ``L`` stands for "last".
 When used in the day-of-week field, it allows to specify constructs such as "the last Friday" ("5L") of a given month.
 In the day-of-month field, it specifies the last day of the month.

+``#`` is used in the day-of-week field to specify the Nth occurrence of a day of the week in a month.
+For example, ``5#3`` means "the third Friday of the month".

+.. versionadded:: 6.0

 The sixth field (but not others) supports additional stepping syntax with a percent sign (``%``), which means that the step in seconds calculated in